adamspanier/Distributed-Systems-Security/Documentation/Methodology.md

 3. _Programmable Logic Controller Blockchain_
 4. _Programmable Logic Controller Fingerprinting_

-The following terms are used due to emergent terminology in applying the search method:
+The following terms are used due to the discovery of emergent terminology in applying the search method:
 1. _IIoT_
 2. _Industry 4.0_